hinkley a month ago

 And - to an extent - LLVM IR.

-• foldr 15 hours ago
+• foldr a month ago

 And of course the ill-fated Parrot VM associated with the Perl 6 project.

-• rhdjsjebshjffn 14 hours ago
+• rhdjsjebshjffn a month ago

 I think that was more of a language-oriented effort rather than runtime/abi oriented effort.

-• foldr 14 hours ago
+• foldr a month ago

 Parrot was intended to be a universal VM.
 It wasn’t just for Perl.